Kyle J. Huh focuses on corporate finance and mergers and acquisitions transactions.

 - Nippon Life Insurance Company in its $1.15 billion overseas hybrid debt offering;

-- Japan Bank for International Cooperation in its $2.25 billion SEC-registered bond offering (guaranteed by the Japanese government);
+- multiple SEC-registered bond offerings of Japan Bank for International Cooperation (guaranteed by the Japanese government);

 - Petronas Chemicals Group in connection with its $4.1 billion initial public offering (initial research coverage of the issuer in the capacity as equity analyst of the joint bookrunner);

 - Service King, a U.S.-based portfolio company of Blackstone, in its $75 million add-on high yield notes offering;

 - Equity One in its $15.6 billion merger with Regency Centers Corporation and in its securities filing obligations in connection with the merger;